thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 If we are lucky and that works, then ideally such good characteristics could aggregate over time&nbsp;[@G1989GA; @MFH1991RRGAFLGAP].

 How can we define a binary search operator for our JSSP representation?
-Here we just propose one possible idea (and implement it in [@lst:JSSPOperatorBinarySequence]).
+Here we just propose one possible idea (and implement it in [@lst:JSSPBinaryOperatorSequence]).

 1. Allocate a data structure&nbsp;$\sespel'$ to hold the new point in the search space that we want to sample.
 2. Mark all sub-jobs in both of the input points&nbsp;${\sespel}1$ and&nbsp;${\sespel}2$ as "not assigned yet".